 Mr. Murphy has extensive experience in the banking industry.
 He held several executive positions with Bank of America, including Vice President and Manager of the New York International Private Banking Office, Senior Marketing Officer of the Global Network Initiative, Senior Debt Negotiator of Global Public Debt Management, and Senior Credit Officer in the Bank's Latin America Division.

 He has also served as Senior Bank Advisor for the Economic Policy Group in the Coalition Provisional Authority of Iraq.

 He holds a Master’s degree in International Affairs (concentrating in Development Economics and Latin American studies) from Columbia University in New York.

 Andrew M. Prentice

-Head, MRC International Nutrition Group, London School of Hygiene & Tropical Medicine, UK; Head, MRC Keneba, The Gambia; Theme Leader for Nutrition, MRC Unit The Gambia, West Africa
+Head, MRC International Nutrition Group, London School of Hygiene & Tropical Medicine, UK; Head, MRC Keneba, The Gambia; Theme Leader for Nutrition, The Gambia

 Prentice has special interests in iron, infection, and anemia and in the effects of maternal micronutrient status at the time of conception on the baby’s epigenome and how this impacts upon its development and future health.